-STANDARD: SUBJECT TO THE EXCEPTIONS IN MRTA, ALL ESTATES, INTERESTS, CLAIMS OR CHARGES THAT EXIST BY VIRTUE OF ANY ACT, TITLE TRANSACTION, EVENT OR OMISSION THAT OCCURRED PRIOR TO THE EFFECTIVE DATE OF THE ROOT OF TITLE ARE EXTINGUISHED BY THE ACT.
+STANDARD: ALL ESTATES, INTERESTS, CLAIMS, COVENANTS, RESTRICTIONS, OR CHARGES, THE EXISTENCE OF WHICH DEPENDS UPON ANY ACT, TITLE TRANSACTION, EVENT, OR OMISSION THAT OCCURRED BEFORE THE EFFECTIVE DATE OF A ROOT OF TITLE, ARE EXTINGUISHED BY OPERATION OF THE ACT, EXCEPT THOSE RIGHTS SPECIFICALLY EXCEPTED FROM THE ACT.

-Problem 1: A deed to Blackacre executed by John Doe and recorded in 1965 contained: (1) a condition subsequent that the grantor or his heirs could re-enter in the event of a breach of certain specified conditions and (2) a special limitation that the land was conveyed "so long as" it was used for a specified purpose.
-A deed to Blackacre recorded in 1975 does not mention any conditions or limitations.
-No notice of a claim based on them has been filed.
-Marketability of title to Blackacre was sought to be determined in 2007.
-Were the right of entry for condition broken and the possibility of reverter barred as clouds upon title?
+A deed to Blackacre executed by John Doe and recorded in 1965 contained: (1) a condition subsequent that the grantor or his heirs could re-enter in the event of a breach of certain specified conditions and (2) a special limitation that the land was conveyed "so long as" it was used for a specified purpose.
+A warranty deed to Blackacre recorded in 1975 does not mention any conditions or limitations.
+No notice of a claim based on the conditions or limitations has been filed.
+In 2006, is title to Blackacre free and clear of the condition subsequent and the possibility of reverter by operation of the Act?

-Answer: Yes.
-The claims would be based on a title transaction occurring prior to 1975, the effective date of the root of title and no exception is applicable.
+Yes.
+The existence of the claims depended upon the 1965 deed, a title transaction occurring prior to 1975 effective date of the root of title, and no exception applies.

-Problem 2: Same facts as Problem 1 except that the 1975 deed, or a subsequent deed, contained a provision that the conveyance was "subject to conditions and limitations of record."
-Were the rights thereby preserved?
+Same facts as Problem 1 except that the 1975 deed, or a subsequent warranty deed, contained a provision that the conveyance was "subject to conditions and limitations of record."
+In 2006, is title to Blackacre free and clear of the condition subsequent and the possibility of reverter by operation of the Act?

-Answer: No. Interests disclosed by the muniments of title, beginning with the root of title, are preserved but § 712.03(1), Fla.
-Stat. requires that a general reference to such interests include specific identification by reference to book and page of record or by name of recorded plat.
+Yes.
+An interest disclosed by the muniments of title, beginning with the root of title, may be preserved from operation of the Act but only if the title transaction imposing, transferring, or continuing such interest is specifically identified by reference to the book and page of record or by the name of the recorded plat.
+F.S.
+712.03(1) (2020).

-Problem 3: The plat for Blackacre Subdivision, filed in 1925, contained a setback restriction.
-A deed to restriction.
-Is the setback restriction still valid as to Lot 1?

-Lot 1 in Blackacre Subdivision recorded in 1953 contained a reference to the name of the recorded plat, as did subsequent deeds, but none specifically referenced the setback the recorded plat that imposed the restriction. § 712.03(1), Fla.
-Stat.
+The plat for Blackacre Subdivision, filed in 1925, contained a setback restriction.
+A deed to Lot 1 in Blackacre Subdivision recorded in 1953 contained a reference to the name of the recorded plat, as did subsequent deeds, but none specifically referenced the setback restriction.
+In 1984, is title to Blackacre free and clear of the setback restriction by operation of the Act?